Karim El Ahmadi: Aston Villa

 On 26 June 2012, both the British and Dutch media strongly linked El Ahmadi with a transfer to Aston Villa of England's Premier League.
 Soon after, new Villa manager Paul Lambert confirmed his interest in the player.
 On 2 July 2012, El Ahmadi completed his transfer from Feyenoord to Aston Villa for an undisclosed fee believed to be around £2,000,000.
 This made him Lambert's first signing as Aston Villa manager, and Aston Villa's second signing of the summer (following Australia international Brett Holman's move from AZ).
 On 14 July 2012, El Ahmadi made his debut in a 2–1 win against Burton Albion at the Pirelli Stadium, demonstrating a man of the match performance.
 On 25 August, he made his home debut and scored a spectacular strike in the 74th minute, in Aston Villa's 3–1 defeat to Everton.
 Having made a good start despite losing opening two Premier League games of the season, El Ahmadi was voted the club's player of the month of August.
 Later in the season, El Ahmadi was left out of the squad due to injury and made 24 appearances across all competitions.
-El Ahmadi started the 2013–14 season in very good form, demonstrating solid performances in midfield, including a goal in a 3–2 win against Manchester City.In Aston Villa's win against Chelsea, El Ahmadi escaped serious injury after Chelsea midfielder Ramires appeared to stamp on El Ahmadi.
-As a result, Ramires was sent off.
-Chelsea manager José Mourinho was also sent to the stands in the aftermath of the incident.
+El Ahmadi started the 2013–14 season in midfield, including a goal in a 3–2 win against Manchester City.